mahyarnajibi/SNIPER/README.md

 ```
 bash download_sniper_detector.sh
 ```
-This script downloads the model weights and extracts them into ```data/sniper_models```.
+This script downloads the model weights and extracts them into the expected directory.
-To evaluate these models on coco dataset with the default configuration you can run the following script:
+To evaluate these models on coco test-dev with the default configuration, you can run the following script:

 ```
-python main_test.py --weight_path [PATH TO THE DOWNLOADED WEIGHTS]
+python main_test.py
 ```
 The default settings can be overwritten by passing the path to a configuration file with the ```--cfg``` flag (See the ```configs``` folder for examples).

+Please note that the evaluation is performed in a multi-image per batch and parallel model forwards.
+In case of lower GPU memory, please consider reducing the batch sizes for different scales (by setting ```TEST.BATCH_IMAGES```) or reducing the number of parallel jobs (by setting ```TEST.CONCURRENT_JOBS``` in the config file).

 *Evaluating a model trained with this repository*

-For evaluating a model trained with this repository, you can run the following script with the same configuration file used during the training.
+For evaluating a model trained with this repository, you can run the following script by passing the same configuration file used during the training.
 The test settings can be set by updating the ```TEST``` section of the configuration file (See the ```configs``` folder for examples).
 ```
 python main_test.py --cfg [PATH TO THE CONFIG FILE USED FOR TRAINING]
 ```
-This would produce ```json``` file containing the detections on the ```test-dev``` which can be zipped and uploaded to the COCO evaluation server.
+This would produce a ```json``` file containing the detections on the ```test-dev``` which can be zipped and uploaded to the COCO evaluation server.

 <a name="others"></a>
 ## Other methods and branches in this repo (SSH face, R-FCN-3K, open-images)